nholthaus/units/README.md

 		return x >= square_feet_t(80.0);
 	}

-This function will fail to compile if `Units` is not a unit of area (since incompatible unit types are not comparable), but it will produce a series difficult-to-understand tempalte errors.
+This function will fail to compile if `Units` is not a unit of area (since incompatible unit types are not comparable), but it will produce a series difficult-to-understand template errors.
 Type traits could be used to make the error message more friendly:

     template<typename Units>
 	bool isMinimumSize(Units x)